DFE-Digital/improve-workload-and-wellbeing-for-school-staff/content/staff-wellbeing/communicate-about-wellbeing-to-improve-staff-retention.md

   </div>
 </div>

-## Background from  Chris Deller, headteacher and Laura Fordham, SLT and Wellbeing Lead
+## Background from Chris Deller, Headteacher and Laura Fordham, SLT and Wellbeing Lead

 {inset-text}